JogleLew/laptop-collector/README.md

 `threads.txt` used to store the threads to write.
 Every line of this file is `fid,tid,pid,page` illustrating a "floor" of forum.
 You should be the author of the "floor" due to the permission.

-`value.txt` used to tore the regex and the weight for the filter.
+`value.txt` used to store the regex and the weight for the filter.
 Every line of this file is `regex=weight`.

 `data.txt` is a local stoage of laptop infomation, using the JSON format.